MarcusGalea/MarcusGalea.github.io/docs/index.markdown

 **Which subthemes would be the most wanted?**

-We wanted to analyze the subthemes and discover which ones are the most wanted compared to the number of people who own them.
-These parameters could potentially increase the price of a particular set in the future.
+Themes can be pretty big, so we wanted to analyze the subthemes and discover the most wanted ones.
+However, the amount of subthemes was too large to compare them.
+That's why we selected the top 20 subthemes with the highest difference between owned and wanted.
+These parameters could potentially increase the price of a particular set in the future!

  <!-- https://github.com/MarcusGalea/MarcusGalea.github.io/tree/master/subtheme.html -->